-- We advise you to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.
+- We advise you to to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 - Following a number of bombings in Manama in which people have been killed and injured, Bahraini authorities advised residents and visitors to Bahrain to avoid all suspicious objects.
 Further such bombings could occur.